jahwin/wecodefy/README.md

 ```
 js/angular
 ```
-So then you can start build your app. if you want to generate some components or services you can use Dev management tool.
+So then you can start code your app. if you want to generate some components or services you can use Dev management tool. before use this url make sure your app is in developement mode [.env]
 ```
-# Use this url and make sure your app is in developement mode [.env]

 http://{app_url}/dev-ui
 ```
 <p>